 Written by: Carmen L.A. at Woodside Library

 Are you passionate about trees, urban gardening and climate justice?
 To learn how important our tree canopy is to a warming climate, San Mateo County Libraries will partner with the urban forestry advocates Canopy, opens a new window to host tree walks, bilingual gardening workshops, listening sessions, as well as climate justice presentations at several libraries.
 Canopy is a local non-profit whose mission is to grow the urban tree canopy in the Mid-Peninsula for the benefit of all.
-Through a generous grant from the California State Libraries, opens a new window, they will be bringing their climate justice expertise to connect library patrons with environmental education and bring them outside to learn about trees, gardening and climate action.
+Through a generous grant from the California State Library, opens a new window, they will be bringing their climate justice expertise to connect library patrons with environmental education and bring them outside to learn about trees, gardening and climate action.

 Learn more about Sustainable California Libraries, opens a new window.